Bidni: Gastronomy

 The Maltese use their olive oil quite generously.
 In 2012, they ranked 8th in the world in per capita olive oil consumption.
 With olive oil processing equipment dating back to the Roman Empire, and possibly even before this period, the consumption of oil has since become an integral part of the Maltese diet.
 For instance, in 1804, French writer Louis de Boisgelin noted that, "a clove of garlic, or an onion, anchovies dipped in oil, and salted fish", was the "usual diet" of the Maltese.
-Nowadays, the use of oil in Maltese cuisine is still predominant.
-The popular Maltese snack "ħobż biż-żejt", which literally translates to "bread with oil", is testimony to this.

 Although the Bidni is mostly known for its superior oil, the small fruit can also be enjoyed as a table olive.
 One popular method is to crush Bidni olives in garlic-infused extra virgin olive oil, and then eat them with Maltese bread.
 Another method is to gently fry Bidni olives after preserving them in brine, and then serve them with seasonal herbs such as parsley or mint.
 The leaves of the Bidni tree have also been used to make tea which is believed to lower high blood pressure.
 This ancient remedy is "still used in rural communities in Malta".